cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 'obliviousness' property ensures that the server does not learn anything about the client's input during the evaluation.
 The client should also not learn anything about the server's secret PRF key.
-Optionally, OPRFs can also satisfy a notion 'verifiability' (VOPRF).
+Optionally, OPRFs can also satisfy a notion of 'verifiability' (VOPRF).
 In this setting, the client can verify that the server's output is indeed the result of evaluating the underlying PRF with just a public key.
 This document specifies OPRF and VOPRF constructions instantiated within prime-order